And special YouTube version at http://www.youtube.com/watch?v=-wJ_3sqyG6g

 [Dan] Now, we don't have a lot of time left, but one of the things that we wanted to hit here were some of the considerations in terms of you've already written something... a book or a short story...
 Dave, you said when we were planning this that sometimes within a week of a short story coming out, a zealous movie agent will contact you and say, "All right.
 I want to buy the rights to this."
 What are some things to keep in mind when that happens?

 [Dave] First of all, when you have a producer... you don't just take anybody who says "I'm a producer."
 Don't take them at their word.
 Go find out what their credits are.
 If they're capable of making this movie.
-If they have any real money.
+If they had any real money.
 If they're willing to invest real money in it, and give you money, then they're a little bit more credible than the guy who says "I don't have any money, but I have...
 I know everybody in Hollywood, I work with all of them."

 [Howard] Just because you are a new writer, does not mean you need to settle for a student filmmaker.